SAP-samples/teched2023-XP162/Exercises/3_Develop/3_Test.md

 ![](../images/View1_code.png)

-You will see the changes in the application preview accordingly: "Hello World" instead of "Hello World App Title".
+You will see the changes in the application preview accordingly: "Hello TechEd" on the page.

 <!-- ![](../images/Hello_TechEd.png) -->